btesaker/Wiretap/README.md

     Wiretap::wiretap (
 	"/tmp/wiretap-ENV",
 	"",
-	"/tmp/wiretap-STDOUT",
+	[">>", "/tmp/wiretap-STDOUT"],
 	["|-", "/local/bin/someprocess", "-someoptions"],
 	);

 The corresponding source is wiretapped from that on:
 - %ENV is written to "/tmp/wiretap-ENV"
 - STDIN is not copied
-- STDOUT is written to "/tmp/wiretap-STDOUT"
+- STDOUT is appended to "/tmp/wiretap-STDOUT"
 - STDERR is piped into the command "/local/bin/someprocess -someoptions"

 ## Formats